 4. New Orleans (known to locals as NOLA)

-Oldschool music, art, locals, streets this is the coolest town you ever did see.
+Old-school music, art, amazing locals and vibrancy on the streets!
+This is the coolest town you ever did see.

 FUN STUFF – Checking out the streets with their old architecture.
 Walking into random bars with live jazz music, checking out Freret St and realising that no hurricane can stomp on this town.